-The Journal of Electronic Imaging (JEI) is a print and online journal, copublished by IS&T and SPIE, that publishes papers in all technology areas that make up the fields of design, engineering, and applications of electronic imaging systems.
-In 1992, inspired by the success of their cosponsored Electronic Imaging conference, the two societies identified a need for a peer-reviewed publication dedicated to the full spectrum of electronic imaging technologies, and JEI was launched as a result.
+The Journal of Electronic Imaging (JEI), copublished by IS&T and SPIE, is an online and print journal that publishes papers in all technology areas that make up the fields of design, engineering, and applications of electronic imaging systems.
+In 1992, the two societies identified a need for a peer-reviewed publication dedicated to the full spectrum of electronic imaging technologies, and JEI was launched as a result.
+Read the full scope.

 In addition to contributed research papers, JEI occasionally publishes special sections in key areas of technology.
 Special sections are assembled by guest editors.
 See the editorial schedule for a list of forthcoming special section topics and dates.

 Guidelines for Authors

 Authors should read the General Guidelines and Policies for Journal Authors for details about journal policies, manuscript preparation, submission, and publication in SPIE journals.